-So if that advanced calculus or macroeconomics class you're taking is just too mainstream for you, head over and try one of these stupid college courses.
+So if that advanced calculus or macroeconomics class you're taking is just too mainstream for you, head over and try one of these silly college courses.
 You never know when skills like street-fighting mathematics or the joy of garbage will come in handy.

 "This course will engage students with questions about the very nature of history.
 Who decides what history is?
 Who decides how it is used or mis-used?
 How does this use or misuse affect us?
 How can the historical imagination inform literature and fantasy?
 How can fantasy reshape how we look at history?
 The Harry Potter novels and films are fertile ground for exploring all of these deeper questions.
-By looking at the actual geography of the novels, real and imagined historical events portrayed in the novels, the reactions of scholars in all the social sciences to the novels, and the world-wide frenzy inspired by them, students will examine issues of race, class, gender, time, place, the uses of space and movement, the role of multiculturalism in history as well as how to read a novel and how to read scholarly essays to get the most out of them."Because nothing says I'm not a conspiracy wackjob by blurring the lines between fiction and fact.
+By looking at the actual geography of the novels, real and imagined historical events portrayed in the novels, the reactions of scholars in all the social sciences to the novels, and the world-wide frenzy inspired by them, students will examine issues of race, class, gender, time, place, the uses of space and movement, the role of multiculturalism in history as well as how to read a novel and how to read scholarly essays to get the most out of them."

 "This course examines US beauty pageants from the 1920s to the present.
 Our aim will be to analyze pageantry as a unique site for the interplay of race, gender, class, sexuality, and nation.
 We will learn about cultural studies methodology, including close reading, cultural history, critical discourse analysis, and ethnography, and use those methods to understand the changing identity of the US over time.
-This course includes a field visit to a pageant in Ohio."Because with enough practice, hard work, and training, you too can someday land on "Toddlers & Tiaras."
+This course includes a field visit to a pageant in Ohio."

 From: Belmont University